upendrak/swc-stanford-20180329/sessions/shell.rst

 The ``^`` in the pattern anchors the match to the start of the line.
 The ``.`` matches a single character (just like ``?`` in the shell), while the ``o`` matches an actual ``o`` letter.

+While ``grep`` finds lines in files, the ``find`` command finds files themselves.
+Again, it has a lot of options; to show how the simplest ones work, we'll use the directory tree shown below.

 - Exercise

 1. From the ``haiku.txt`` file, which command would result in the following output: ``and the presence of absence``